-Tomantha Sylvester, Artist & Hospitality Director (working with DE since 2021): Tomantha, who is Anishinaabe (Ojibwe), was born in New Orleans, LA but was raised mostly in Northern Michigan among her Tribal Nation.
+Tomantha Sylvester, Artist & DE-Ohketeau Liaison (on leave): Tomantha, who is Anishinaabe (Ojibwe), was born in New Orleans, LA but was raised mostly in Northern Michigan among her Tribal Nation.
 Tomantha believes that storytelling (in whatever form that takes) has the power to shift our realities and is a practical foundation to healing, joy, and knowledge.
 She enjoys work that captivates the mind and heart, and cultivates connection.
 She often utilizes Ojibwe cosmology and science in her work as an artist.